 It is never too late to re-think your career, but if you are going to take the plunge and completely change what you are doing, you really need to be prepared.Tweet This

 The first thing you will want to do if you are making a career change is to make a plan.
 There are steps that you should consider before you make that change.
 From “Evaluate your current job satisfaction” to “Consider alternative roles”.
 See CareerAlley – Planning for Your Job Search

-High Paying Careers – Now I don’t want to say that you are just in it for the money, but we all have to eat and why not eat well?
+Now I don’t want to say that you are just in it for the money, but we all have to eat and why not eat well?
 While money shouldn’t drive your choice of career, it is certainly a consideration for most of us.
-This article, provides a list of the top paying jobs with median salaries and number of job openings.
-Is your current job on the list?
+Take a look at sites like Glassdoor’s salary calculator.

-The Worst Jobs in America – Your quest for a new career is not complete if you don’t take a look at the worst jobs as well.
-Now everything is relative (as Paul Simon would say “One man’s ceiling is another man’s floor”), so while you may have a different view, you should still take a look at this list (and apologies if your job is on the list).
-CNBC.com provides this list, which is a series of pictures with brief descriptions of what make these the worst jobs.
+Your quest for a new career is not complete if you don’t take a look at the worst jobs as well.
+Now everything is relative (as Paul Simon would say “One man’s ceiling is another man’s floor”), so while you may have a different view, you should still take a look at careers you should avoid.

 50 Best Jobs in America – I’m sure you knew where this was headed and I couldn’t simply list the worst without listing the best as well.
 As luck would have it, Glassdoor.com has a list of the best jobs.
 An interesting list, as as you would expect, Tech is at the top of the list as well as Health Care and Accountants.
 In addition to brief overviews, the article also provides the median salary and job openings.